How can you have extra links in bio on X (Twitter) and get

 Extra links in bio on Instagram

-At the moment, Instagram allows you to have up to 5 links in your bio.
+Currently, Instagram allows you to have up to five links in your bio.

 This is how my extra links appear on Instagram

-At the foot of the associated Instagram image screenshot of my account, you will notice a link, which Instagram calls Link in bio.
-To the right of the link +2 is shown, which means there are two other links to view.
+At the bottom of the associated Instagram image screenshot of my account, you will notice a link that Instagram calls the Link in bio.
+To the right of the link, +2 is shown, indicating that there are two additional links to view.

-The first Instagram link in bio shows a link to a social media landing page on South Coast View’s website.
-To see the other social links, we need to click or touch the link, which is highlighted in blue.
+The first Instagram link in the bio directs users to a social media landing page on South Coast View’s website.
+To see the other social links, we need to click or touch the highlighted link.

-Clicking or touching this link opens up a pop-up overlay showing extra links to my X (Twitter) account and Facebook Page account.
+Clicking or tapping this link opens a pop-up overlay with extra links to my X (Twitter) account and Facebook Page.

 At the time of publishing this post, Instagram allows you to have up to five links.